Quantum circuit representation of Bayesian networks: Illustration Examples

 \section{Illustration Examples}

 For illustration of the proposed methodology, we consider three examples with varying properties from the financial industry: (1) a 4-node Bayesian network for an oil company stock price prediction; (2) a 10-node Bayesian network used for liquidity risk assessment; and (3) a Naive Bayes classifier with 8 features (a total of 9 nodes) used for bankruptcy prediction.

-The first two BNs consider random variables with only two states whereas the Naive Bayes classifier considers nodes that have two and three states.
-In particular, there are six features with three states, two features with two states, and a class variable with two classes.
-We considered both 4-node and 10-node BNs to demonstrate the scalability of the proposed methods.
+The goal of the examples is to demonstrate the application of proposed methods to represent generic discrete quantum Bayesian networks on a gate-based quantum computing platform.
+The proposed approach is generic and can be used to represent any discrete Bayesian network with any number of nodes.
+Representation of larger Bayesian network will result in quantum circuits with large number of gates but the procedure to construct the quantum circuits remain the same for smaller or larger Bayesian networks.

+The first example is a simple 4-node Bayesian network with binary variables; this example was used to demonstrate the fundamental approach for the representation of unconditional and conditional probabilities using single-qubit rotation, controlled rotations, and use of an ancilla qubit to represent conditional probabilities with two parent nodes.

+The second example is a slightly larger Bayesian network with ten binary variables, where one of the variables has three parent nodes.
+This example was used to demonstrate that the proposed approach can be used to demonstrate the scalability of the proposed framework, and also the use of two ancilla qubits to realize higher-order controlled rotations.

+The third example is used to demonstrate the representation of Bayesian networks with nodes having more than two states using qubits, which have only two states.
+The goal of this example is to demonstrate that the proposed framework can be used to represent any generic discrete Bayesian network with nodes having more than two states using qubits.

-For each of the three examples, we will design quantum circuits using the proposed C-QBN approach, and then execute them using Qiskit, which is a Python-based simulated quantum computing platform developed by IBM \citep{wille2019ibm}.
+For each of the three examples, we design quantum circuits using the proposed C-QBN approach.
+We performed the quantum computing simulations using a Python package called Quantum Information Science kit (Qiskit), which uses Open QASM or Open Quantum Assembly Language developed by IBM, and is used in all the IBM quantum hardware \mbox{\citep{IBMQE}}.
+The histograms and box plots are built using the matplotlib library \mbox{\citep{hunter2007matplotlib}}.

 We demonstrate the proposed methods on a simulated platform instead of using real quantum computers as hardware implementation of circuits of large depths (large number of gates) are affected by noise, which leads to incorrect results \citep{mandviwalla2018implementing, martin2019towards}.
 Since simulations are not affected by hardware noise, we use them to demonstrate the proposed methods.

 The probabilities of various states of the BNs are computed, and these results are compared with the probabilities obtained from simulating the examples on a classical Bayesian network platform such as Netica \citep{Netica}.